adamkinniburgh/squp-plugins/README.md

-# SquaredUp Plugins
+# SquaredUp Community Plugins

-This repo is home for docs for the random plugins I've made for fun for [SquaredUp](https://app.squaredup.com)
+This repo is home for some basic docs for the plugins I've made for fun for [SquaredUp](https://app.squaredup.com)

 > **NOTE**: None of the source code is stored here

+## Docs
+Each of the folders in this repo contains a readme with some basic overview and setup info.

 ## Issues or Feature Requests